Air separation plants

 Pension plans under which an enterprise/employer defines an amount of pension benefit to be provided as a function of one or more factors such as the age, length of service and salary of the employee.

-At Linde, diversity is understood to be the diverse composition of its staff – which comprises men and women of all ages, of different nationalities and with different ethnic backgrounds, and with different religions and world views.
+For Linde, this term represents the diverse composition of its staff – for example men and women in all ages, with different nationalities, backgrounds, religions or philosophies of life.

 Global Reporting Initiative (GRI)

-International initiative founded in 1997 by a number of stakeholders with the aim of developing recognised and comparable reporting guidelines for organisations on economic, social and environmental activities.
+International initiative bringing together numerous stakeholders.
+Founded in 1997 with the aim of generating recognised, comparable guidelines for corporate reporting on economic, social and environmental activities

 Good Manufacturing Practice

-Good manufacturing practice refers to quality assurance guidelines which apply to the manufacture of pharmaceutical products and active ingredients.
+Good manufacturing practice refers to quality assurance guidelines which apply to the production of pharmaceutical products and active ingredients.

 Greenhouse Gas Protocol

 Globally recognised standard designed to manage and quantify greenhouse gas emissions.
-The Greenhouse Gas Protocol originated from an initiative led by the World Business Council for Sustainable Development (WBCSD) and the World Resources Institute (WRI).
+The Greenhouse Gas Protocol originated from an initiative from the World Business Council for Sustainable Development (WBCSD) and the World Resources Institute (WRI).

 A collective term for plants which produce hydrogen, carbon monoxide and synthesis gas.
 HyCO plants include in particular steam reformers, partial oxidation plants and methanol crackers.

 Linde set up this programme to ensure the safety of its production processes.
-The MHRP allows the Group to identify promptly potential risks that might result in accidents or damage to property or to the environment, and to introduce appropriate safety and control measures.
+As part of Linde’s process risk management system, the MHRP allows the Group to identify promptly potential risks that might result in accidents or damage to property or to the environment, and to introduce appropriate safety and control measures.

-Linde’s Gases Division has three reportable segments: EMEA, Asia/Pacific and Americas.
-These are divided into nine Regional Business Units (RBUs): Africa & UK, Central Europe, Northern Europe, Southern Europe, Middle East & Eastern Europe, South Asia & ASEAN, South Pacific, East Asia and Americas.
+Linde’s Gases Division has three reportable segments – EMEA, Asia/Pacific and the Americas.
+Since January 1, 2014, these are divided into nine Regional Business Units (RBUs) – Africa & UK, Central Europe, Northern Europe, Southern Europe, Middle East & Eastern Europe, South Asia & ASEAN, South Pacific, East Asia, Americas.